SimenB/stylint/README.md

 ### enforceVarStyle (default: false, boolean)
 Enforce use of `$` when defining a variable.
 In Stylus using a `$` when defining a variable is optional, but a good idea if you want to prevent ambiguity.
-Not including the `$` sets up situations where you wonder, is this a variable or a value?.
+Not including the `$` sets up situations where you wonder, is this a variable or a value?
 For instance: `padding $default` is easier to understand than `padding default`.

 Yes, `default` isn't an acceptable value for `padding`, but at first glance you might not catch that.
 And now if you try to set `cursor default`, it's not gonna behave the way you expect.
 All this pain and heartache could've been avoided if you just used a `$`.